Physiotherapist for athletes

 A physio for athletes focuses on common sporting injuries, designed to address an athlete’s unique injuries and get you back to sporting excellence.

-Physio AUS offers physio for sports injuries in Elwood and surrounds for several elite athletes, including:
+Physio AUS offers physio for sports injuries for several elite athletes, including:

 We also offer sponsorship for young and up-and-coming athletes.

 Physio for common athlete’s injuries

-Athletes engage in high-level performance and place more strain and demand on their bodies than everyday people, often resulting in injuries to the following areas of the body.
-Elwood physio Ben Demase focuses on physio for atheletes and will get you back on track (literally) in no time.
+Athletes engage in high-level performance and place more strain and demand on their bodies than everyday people, often resulting in injuries to the following areas of the body. physio Ben Demase focuses on physio for athletes and will get you back on track (literally) in no time.

 Chronic knee pain can be caused by repeated trauma and shock to the knees during training and competition.
 Anterior Cruciate Ligament (ACL) tears are some of the most common athletic injuries.